connordevitt/GoodVibesGenerator/README.md

    .\ComplimentsGenerator.ps1
    ```

-4. Enjoy the good vibes! 🌟
+4. Enjoy the good vibes!

 ## Features

 - Randomly generates compliments 🎉
-- Simple and quick to use ✨
+- Simple and quick to use
 - Easy to customize for more personalized compliments 💬

-## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.